|Nutrition Facts (per serving)|

 Don't make your risotto with the same old Arborio or short-grained rice.
-Add some nutrition and nutty flavor by using farro, an ancient grain that creates a lightly chewy and surprisingly creamy risotto.
+Add some nutty flavor by using farro, an ancient grain that creates a lightly chewy and surprisingly creamy risotto.
 Farro can be found in all health food shops and is often sitting next to the rice in grocery stores.
 Make sure you buy the commonly-found semi-pearled variety, which has some of the bran removed for faster cooking.

 This recipe works equally well with stovetop cookers and electric pressure cookers or multi-cookers.
-Note that the cook time listed incorporates time for the cooker to come to pressure and release pressure.
+Note that the cooking time listed incorporates time for the cooker to come to pressure and release pressure.
 Add your choice of vegetables and serve with a nice salad for a complete meal.

-- 2 tablespoons butter
+2 tablespoons butter

-- 1 small onion, diced
+1 small onion, diced

-- 1/3 cup white wine
+1/3 cup white wine

-- 1 cup semi-pearled farro
+1 cup semi-pearled farro

-- 2 1/4 cups chicken or vegetable broth
+2 1/4 cups chicken broth, or vegetable broth

-- 1/4 cup finely grated parmesan cheese, plus more for serving
+1/4 cup finely grated Parmesan cheese, plus more for serving

-- 1/2 small lemon, juiced
+1/2 lemon, juiced

-- 1 heaping tablespoon chopped fresh parsley or 1 teaspoon thyme leaves (optional)
+1 heaping tablespoon chopped fresh parsley, or 1 teaspoon thyme leaves, optional

 Preheat your pressure cooker over medium-high heat (for electric cookers, use the Sauté function).
 Once hot, add the butter and let melt.
 Add the onion and sauté for 3 minutes until translucent.
 Add the garlic and sauté 1 minute.

-Add the white wine and let simmer for 3 minutes, or until most of the liquid has evaporated.
+Add the white wine and let simmer for 3 minutes or until most of the liquid has evaporated.
 Add the farro and broth and stir.
 Season with salt and pepper and secure the lid.
 For electric cookers, turn off the Sauté function.